-The incentive is granted to persons entitled to receive the Indemnity for child raising until the child reaches the age of 1 or 2 (their chosen option for 2015-2016, respectively the age of two for 2017-2018) that return to work, thus earning professional income subject to taxation.
+The incentive is granted to persons entitled to receive the Indemnity for child raising until the child reaches the age of 1 or 2 (their chosen option) that return to work, thus earning professional income subject to taxation.
 If the child is disabled, the person entitled to receive the Indemnity for child rising that returns to work before the child reaches the age of 3, will receive the incentive, in the same amount.